fkanlab/data/example/README.md

-An example dataset with a recommended structure.
+An example dataset with the recommended structure.